EugenMayer/docker-sync/docs/getting-started/upgrade.rst

 **Reinstallation of unox**

-Due to a lot of issues and inconvinience with the installation of unox and the lack of versioning of unox, i took the step to create a homebrew formula myself, while working with the unox author hand in hand.
+Due to a lot of issues and inconvenience with the installation of unox and the lack of versioning of unox, i took the step to create a homebrew formula myself, while working with the unox author hand in hand.
 This way we can ease up the installation and also be able to avoid issues as https://github.com/EugenMayer/docker-sync/issues/296 The installer will take care of everything for you in this regard

 **Scaffolding usages needs to be migrated**